 Let us assume that our claim holds up to a certain $k$, and let us prove that it holds up to $k+1$.
-Let $r$ be the robot performing the $k$-th Look--Compute, say at time $t$, and let $q=r(t)$.
-If this is $r$'s first Look--Compute phase, there is nothing to prove.
-Otherwise, let $t'<t$ be the last time before $t$ at which $r$ performed a Look--Compute phase, according to $E$.
+Let $r$ be the robot performing the $k$-th Look-Compute, say at time $t$, and let $q=r(t)$.
+If this is $r$'s first Look-Compute phase, there is nothing to prove.
+Otherwise, let $t'<t$ be the last time before $t$ at which $r$ performed a Look-Compute phase, according to $E$.
 Since $r$ must stop at every critical point on its path, there must be no critical points in the relative interior of the segment $r(t')q$.
 By the inductive hypothesis, $E$ coincides with some execution in $\mathcal E_{I,C}$, and therefore with some execution $E'\in\mathcal E^{\delta}_{I,C}$, for some $\delta>0$.
-In particular, $r$ performs a Look--Compute at time $t'$ in $E'$, as well.
-We may also assume that the $(k+1)$-th Look--Compute phase in $E'$ is performed by $r$ at time $t$, and that $E$ and $E'$ coincide at all times in the interval $[t',t)$.
+In particular, $r$ performs a Look-Compute at time $t'$ in $E'$, as well.
+We may also assume that the $(k+1)$-th Look-Compute phase in $E'$ is performed by $r$ at time $t$, and that $E$ and $E'$ coincide at all times in the interval $[t',t)$.
 Since the critical point set of the cautious move with input $C$ is a subset of that of the cautious move with input $C\cup\{p\}$, the destination point of $r$ computed in $E'$ at time $t'$ cannot be closer to $r(t')$ than $q$.
 So, $r$ can be stopped in $q$ by the adversary even if the input critical point set is $C$, provided that $\delta$ is small enough.
 Specifically, if $d$ is the distance between $r(t')$ and $q$, such an execution can be found in $\mathcal E^{\min\{\delta,d\}}_{I,C}$, and therefore in $\mathcal E_{I,C}$. \end{proof}

 \begin{theorem} Let the cautious move from a frozen initial configuration $I$ and critical point set $C_1$ (respectively, $C_2$) enjoy property $\mathcal P_1$ (respectively, $\mathcal P_2$).
 Then, the cautious move with initial configuration $I$ and critical point set $C_1\cup C_2$ enjoys both $\mathcal P_1$ and $\mathcal P_2$. \end{theorem} \begin{proof} The theorem easily follows from Lemma~\ref{l:cautious2}: we add the critical points of $C_2$ to the set $C_1$, one by one.
 Each time we add a new point, by Lemma~\ref{l:cautious2} we have a set of executions that is a subset of the previous one, and therefore it still enjoys $\mathcal P_1$.
 Hence the cautious move with critical points $C_1\cup C_2$ enjoys property $\mathcal P_1$ and, by a symmetric argument, it also enjoys property $\mathcal P_2$. \end{proof}